WOVNio/WOVN.php/README.md

 also need test accounts if your issues occur on web pages behind authorization (we recommend you to use a staging server for that matter).

-If your problems are happening on your server side (widget snippet not inserted, language not detected, redirections not correctly handled, etc), we usually need more information.
+If your problems are happening on your server side (widget `<script>` tag not inserted, language not detected, redirections not correctly handled, etc), we usually need more information.
 To help us find a solution to your issue as soon as possible, we would need to know any non-sensitive information that you could provide us, such as the content of your `.htaccess` file, the content of your Nginx configuration file, the content of your `wovn.ini` file and a snapshot of your website's directory structure.